junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "I prayed to you, all the time," Dean chokes out.

 "I know."
 Cas's eyes glint with bitterness.
-"I wish I could have got to you sooner."
+"I wish I could have gotten to you sooner."

 Dean asks, squeezing his shoulder, trying to steady himself.
 "What happened?"